-Pressing the DETAIL [F3] key while any sample container's screen is active would display the time stamp and actual weight of the first sample discharged to that container.
+Pressing the DETAIL [F3] key while any sample container's screen is active would display the time stamp and programmed vacuum time for the first sample.
 You could then display the same information for each of the other samples in to that container by repeatedly pressing the Up and/or Down keys:

 The example screens shown above indicate the first two samples were drawn at 8:00 and 9:00 AM, respectively.
-The "rc" notation on the sample 2 screen indicates the programmed volume was not fully obtained on the first attempt, thus triggering the incomplete sample recycling feature.
+The "rc" notation on the sample 2 screen indicates the sample chamber did not fully fill on the first attempt, thus triggering the incomplete sample recycling feature.
+The cabinet temperature is stamped with each sample.